Washington state OKs bill to give voting rights to parolees

 Senate Republicans opposed the measure despite support from many places, including the state attorney general’s office, the Washington Association of Prosecuting Attorneys, some victims’ rights advocates and Republican Rep. Jesse Young, who co-sponsored the bill.

-Republican senators said it sent the wrong message to allow certain convicts to vote before they completed their time on supervision.
+Republican senators said former prisoners should complete their sentences - including parole - and show they can follow the law before they regain the right to vote.
 They offered amendments that would have exempted those convicted of child sex offenses or hate crimes involving firearms.

 “These are people that should not have that right,” said Sen. Shelly Short, a Republican from Addy.

 Democrats defeated the amendments, saying it would be a headache for county auditors to figure out who’s allowed to vote if some offenders were exempted.
-Further, they said, the amount of time someone is in prison reflects the heinousness of their crime; if they are deemed safe enough to release from prison on community custody, they should also be allowed to vote.
+Further, they said, the amount of time someone is in prison reflects the heinousness of their crime; if they are deemed safe enough to release from prison on parole, they should also be allowed to vote.

-Kelly Olson, policy manager with the Civil Survival Project, which helps former prisoners reintegrate into society, said in a news release that the bill’s passage “sparked hope in our communities.”
+Simmons, the bill sponsor, was elected in November - apparently the first formerly incarcerated person elected to the Washington Legislature, if not the country.
+She was convicted of assault in 2001 and of drug and theft charges in 2011, after her father’s death sent her into a battle with methamphetamine.

-“Now, people can return to their communities with a political voice and a sense of belonging to our democracy,” Olson said.
+After being released in 2013, she went to law school and won approval from the Washington Supreme Court to take the bar exam.
+She is executive director of the Civil Survival Project, which helps former prisoners reintegrate into society, and she and others have worked for years to win the restoration of voting rights for parolees.

 Sign up for Daily Newsletters